ranitham/mindbody-laravel/src/docs/Api/ClientApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$RequestClientId = "RequestClientId_example"; // string | The ID of the client to query.
-The results are a list of pricing options that the client has purchased.
-Note that “service” and “pricing option” are synonymous in this section of the documentation.
 $RequestClassId = 56; // int | Filters results to only those pricing options that can be used to pay for this class.
+$RequestClassScheduleID = array(56); // int[] | Filters results to pricing options which are associated with one of the ClassScheduleIDs
 $RequestClientAssociatedSitesOffset = 56; // int | Used to retrieve a client’s pricing options from multiple sites within an organization when the client is associated with more than ten sites.
 To change which ten sites are searched, change this offset value.
 A value of 0 means that no sites are skipped and the first ten sites are returned.
 You can use the `CrossRegionalClientAssociations` value from `GET CrossRegionalClientAssociations` to determine how many sites the client is associated with.
 Note that you must always have `CrossRegionalLookup` set to `true` to use this parameter.<br />  Default: **0**    For example, if a client is associated with 25 sites, you need to call `GetClientServices` three times, as follows:  * Use `GET CrossRegionalClientAssociations` to determine how many sites a client is associated with, which tells you how many additional calls you need to make.  * Either omit `ClientAssociatedSitesOffset` or set it to 0 to return the client’s services (pricing options) from sites 1-10.  * Set `ClientAssociatedSitesOffset` to 10 to return the client pricing options from sites 11-20  * Set `ClientAssociatedSitesOffset` to 20 to return the client pricing options from sites 21-25
+$RequestClientId = "RequestClientId_example"; // string | The ID of the client to query.
+The results are a list of pricing options that the client has purchased.
+Note that “service” and “pricing option” are synonymous in this section of the documentation.
 $RequestClientIds = array("RequestClientIds_example"); // string[] | The IDs of the clients to query.
 The results are a list of pricing options that the clients have purchased.
 ClientId parameter takes priority over ClientIds due to backward compatibility.
 So if you want to use ClientIds, then ClientId needs to be empty.
 Either of ClientId or ClientIds need to be specified
 $RequestCrossRegionalLookup = true; // bool | Used to retrieve a client’s pricing options from multiple sites within an organization.
 When included and set to `true`, it searches a maximum of ten sites with which this client is associated.
 When a client is associated with more than ten sites, use `ClientAssociatedSitesOffset` as many times as needed to search the additional sites with which the client is associated.
 You can use the `CrossRegionalClientAssociations` value from `GET CrossRegionalClientAssociations` to determine how many sites the client is associated with.
 Note that a `SiteID` is returned and populated in the `ClientServices` response when `CrossRegionalLookup` is set to `true`.
 Default: **false**
-$RequestEndDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters results to pricing options that are valid on or before this date.
+$RequestEndDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters results to pricing options that are purchased on or before this date.
 Default: **today’s date**
+$RequestExcludeInactiveSites = true; // bool | When this flag is set to `true`, will exclude inactive sites from the response.
+Default: **false**
 $RequestIgnoreCrossRegionalSiteLimit = true; // bool | Used to specify if the number of cross regional sites used to search for client’s pricing options should be ignored.
 Default: **false**
 $RequestLimit = 56; // int | Number of results to include, defaults to 100
 $RequestLocationIds = array(56); // int[] | Filters results to pricing options that can be used at the listed location IDs.